 The Origins of Ancient Artz

-Tracing the beginnings of ancient artz leads us back to a time before recorded history when our most distant ancestors created images and symbols to communicate and keep track of their environment.
+Tracing the beginnings of ancient art leads us back to a time before recorded history when our most distant ancestors created images and symbols to communicate and keep track of their environment.
 Art’s evolution in humanity’s early days was closely associated with not just religious traditions, but also the personal and community rituals that gave muscles and ligaments to human cultural life.
 Schwab points out that some of the earliest, known forms of art were the ancient cave paintings of Altamira and Lascaux.
 “These artworks,” he says, “reveal that ancient peoples used art to visually convey the depiction of not just hunting scenes and natural elements, but also figures of religious import.”

 Key Events in Ancient Art

-Many pivotal moments throughout history have underscored the evolution of ancient artzar.
+Many pivotal moments throughout history have underscored the evolution of ancient tartar.
 In Mesopotamia, for instance, the formation of the cuneiform writing system marked the progression toward a more sophisticated means of communicating ideas and expressing human experience.
 Another key event that added to early art history was when the ancient Egyptians, through the combined efforts of hundreds of thousands of laborers, built the pyramids.
 For those who lived inside and directly in front of the pyramids, and for all those in distant lands who saw them, the illusion of the pyramid’s perfection made it nothing less than a miraculous work of art.

 Ancient Artz in Different Cultures